robch/book-of-ai/docs/openai-chat/openai-chat-streaming-java/sample-overview.md

 }
 ```

-**STEP 2**: When the user provides input, add the user message to the chat message history:
+**STEP 2**: When the user provides input, add the user message to the chat message history.

 ``` java title="OpenAIChatCompletionsStreamingClass.java"
 public Flux<ChatCompletions> getChatCompletionsStreamingAsync(String userPrompt,